Photo credit: Tonatiuh Ambrosetti

 Elisabeth Jaquette is a translator from the Arabic and Executive Director of the American Literary Translators Association (ALTA).

 Her work has been shortlisted for the National Book Award for Translated Literature, Warwick Prize for Women in Translation and TA First Translation Prize, longlisted for the Best Translated Book Award, and supported by the Jan Michalski Foundation, the PEN/Heim Translation Fund, and several English PEN Translates Awards.

-Elisabeth has taught translation at Bread Loaf Translators' Conference and Hunter College CUNY, and is currently a judge for the National Book Award in Translated Literature.
+Elisabeth has taught translation at Bread Loaf Translators' Conference and Hunter College CUNY, and was a judge for the 2019 National Book Award in Translated Literature.

 She has a MA from Columbia University, a BA from Swarthmore College, and was a CASA Fellow at the American University in Cairo.
 She is also a member of the translators' collective Cedilla & Co.